The cornerstone guide

 With water temperatures reaching up to 24°C in summer, Shawnigan Lake is one of the warmest swimmable lakes on Vancouver Island.
 The water is clean and clear, with visibility often exceeding 5 meters.

-The Cowichan Valley is known as "Canada's Provence" for good reason: the warm climate produces exceptional local ingredients that inspire creative cuisine throughout the region.
+The Cowichan Valley is known as “Canada’s Provence” for good reason — warm climate, exceptional local ingredients, and creative cuisine throughout the region.

 Shawnigan Lake Village